amro/play_billing_validator/README.markdown

 ## Thanks

-Thanks to [Walt Schlender](http://stackoverflow.com/users/749709/walta) for his answer in this [StackOverflow](http://stackoverflow.com/questions/5971031/how-do-i-verify-android-in-app-billing-with-a-server-with-ruby) thread.
+Thanks to [Walt Schlender](http://stackoverflow.com/users/749709/walta) for his answer to this [StackOverflow](http://stackoverflow.com/questions/5971031/how-do-i-verify-android-in-app-billing-with-a-server-with-ruby) question.
+This gem is based on that post.

 ##Copyrights and License